Tuesday, July 13, 2010

 shoes unless they are doing road work or might only need front shoes if they have sensitive feet.

-In summary I suppose the basic rule regarding shoes on ponies and horses is the smaller and lighter the animal, the less likely it
+I suppose the basic rule regarding shoes on ponies and horses is the smaller and lighter the animal, the less likely it

 is to need shoes, especially if not competing nor doing road work.
 It is obviously much cheaper to keep a horse or pony without